srk/QuantVec/QuantVec-tools/cpscalar/README.md

 The `cpscalar` program may be applied to one or more molecular graphs in .sumviz format to extract per-CP properties.
 The main output is to standard output, but optionally an extra output file containing only the requested data in ':'-separated text format may be created using the `--outfile` command line flag.

-The program can also be used as a filter (see the command line parameters `--filter`, `--filterprefix` and `--nminrho`).
+The program can also be used as a filter (see the command line parameters `--filter`, `--filterprefix` and `--minrho`).

-The program attempts to perform tracking across sequences of molecular graph to ensure that the identities of specific critical points are preserved.
+With a non-zero value of `--trackthresh` specified, the program will also perform tracking across sequences of molecular graphs to ensure that the identities of specific critical points are preserved throughout the sequence.

 Example:
 ```